Hashnode/hashnode-browser-extensions/README.md

 Run `yarn start` to start the react app.
 In order to live test the extension copy the `manifest.json` file manually to `./dist` folder.
 Keep making changes the parcel takes care of the rest.

+**🔴 Changes to the manifest.json must be made to the one in root folder**

 To build for production
 Run `yarn build` this time no need to copy manifest file manually everything is taken care of.